simonebarbieri/simonebarbieri.github.io/content/curriculum.md

 <--->

-Development of integrations for OpenPype.
-Scripts for Unreal Engine, Blender and Maya.
+Development of integrations for Ayon.
+Scripts and tools for Unreal Engine, Blender, Maya and other DCCs.

 {{< /columns >}}